jepsen-io/jepsen/infoq/article.markdown

 218 An I/O error occured while sending to the backend.
 ```

-... which we might interpret as "the transaction for write #217 failed".
+... which we might interpret as "the transactions for writes 217 and 218
+failed".
 However, when the test app queries the database to find which write
 transactions were successful, it finds that two "failed" writes were actually
 present: